-Mrs A McMullan Mr M Redfearn Canon Philip Moor Mrs C Smith Mrs C Lawrence RT Rev M Davies
+Canon Philip Moor

+Mrs C Smith (Resigned 31 October 2022)

+Mrs C Lawrence RT Rev M Davies

 The affairs of the Charity are governed by the Trustees under the chairmanship of the Bishop.
 All Trustees are appointed and removed by the Bishop who is empowered to do so by the Trust Deed.
-The Board consists of two clergy and four lay members.
+The Board consists of two clergy and one lay member.
 The clergy Trustees are appointed for their expertise in parochial, spiritual and pastoral matters.
-The lay Trustees are selected for their skills and experience in business, management and property.
+The lay Trustee is selected for their skills and experience in business, management and property.
 Further lay trustees would be chosen to match any perceived skill requirement.
 New Trustees are provided with the terms of reference and a pack of information relating to the constitution, governance and operation of the Trust.
-In order to ensure that the Trustees have the necessary up to date knowledge to govern the Charity, the Chair of Trustees has instigated a programme of trustee training, delivered by suitably qualified and experienced Individuals.
-The Board has established various sub-committees to advise it on aspects of the Trust's activities.
-The Bishop has also established certain commissions and councils to provide advice in other areas.